cyclehelmets.org

 Powerful support for cycle helmets comes from people who believe that a helmet has already saved them – or a relative or friend – from serious injury.

 This is a very common experience, very much more common than the actual number of life-threatening injuries suffered by bare-headed cyclists.
-As there is no evidence that helmets save lives or serious injury at all across cyclists as a whole, most of these perceptions of helmet benefit must be mistaken.
+As there is no evidence that helmets save lives or serious injury at all across cyclists as a whole, most of these perceptions of helmet benefit must be exaggerated.

 It is now well established that enforced cycle helmet laws result in much less cycling.
 In Australia falls in cycle use averaged more than 30% and in Canada 28% to 40%.